gigaai/docs/wordpress/shortcodes.md

 - [gender]

 For example.
 If you change `Hi [first_name]!` to `Hi [first_name] [last_name]!`, Giga will response **Hi Gustavo Fring!** if lead's full name is **Gustavo Fring**

-## Dynamic Shortcodes Response

-Since 2.0, we've created new shortcode called `[post-generic]` which generates a posts carousel.
-Since WooCommerce Products are basically Posts.
-This feature works with WooCommerce also.
-See: [Dynamic Shortcodes](/docs/wordpress/dynamic-shortcodes)